xd009642/tarpaulin/TROUBLESHOOTING.md

 Unfortunately being overly allowing on macro coverage would make tarpaulin's coverage statistics less trustworthy and the current approach is it's better to report too low than too high.

-Preventing inlining during tarpaulin runs would also aid in accuracy.

 ### Doctest Coverage